Is a Correction Looming Ahead for Chewy Inc. (CHWY)

 CHWY’s Market Performance

-CHWY stocks went down by -0.78% for the week, with a monthly jump of 9.70% and a quarterly performance of 24.63%, while its annual performance rate touched 6.74%.
-The volatility ratio for the week stands at 5.15% while the volatility levels for the past 30 days are set at 5.73% for Chewy Inc. The simple moving average for the period of the last 20 days is 9.68% for CHWY stocks with a simple moving average of 17.06% for the last 200 days.
+CHWY stocks went up by 10.20% for the week, with a monthly jump of 11.83% and a quarterly performance of 10.51%, while its annual performance rate touched 3.61%.
+The volatility ratio for the week stands at 6.48% while the volatility levels for the past 30 days are set at 5.88% for Chewy Inc. The simple moving average for the period of the last 20 days is 14.50% for CHWY stocks with a simple moving average of 24.97% for the last 200 days.

 Analysts’ Opinion of CHWY

-MoffettNathanson, on the other hand, stated in their research note that they expect to see CHWY reach a price target of $33.
-The rating they have provided for CHWY stocks is “Market Perform” according to the report published on November 15th, 2022.
+Many brokerage firms have already submitted their reports for CHWY stocks, with Wedbush repeating the rating for CHWY by listing it as a “Outperform.”
+The predicted price for CHWY in the upcoming period, according to Wedbush is $55 based on the research report published on January 27th of the current year 2023.

-Oppenheimer gave a rating of “Outperform” to CHWY, setting the target price at $42 in the report published on October 07th of the previous year.
+MoffettNathanson gave a rating of “Market Perform” to CHWY, setting the target price at $33 in the report published on November 15th of the previous year.

-During the last 5 trading sessions, CHWY fell by -0.78%, which changed the moving average for the period of 200-days by -1.85% in comparison to the 20-day moving average, which settled at $39.70.
-In addition, Chewy Inc. saw 17.10% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CHWY rose by +11.59%, which changed the moving average for the period of 200-days by +6.59% in comparison to the 20-day moving average, which settled at $41.03.
+In addition, Chewy Inc. saw 18.58% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading